 Rep. Chuck Hoskin

-Please let me know f you have any questions or comments as we move into the second half.
-You may reach me by calling 1-800-522-8502; emailing email@example.com; or writing Rep. Chuck Hoskin, State Capitol Building, 2300 N. Lincoln Blvd.
-Room 509, Oklahoma City, OK 73105.
+Please let me know if you have any questions or comments about these or any other pieces of legislation.
+You may reach me by calling 1-800-522-8502, emailing to firstname.lastname@example.org; or writing to me at Representative Chuck Hoskin, 2300 N. Lincoln Blvd., Oklahoma City, OK 73105.